joemingna/exit-intent-plugin/README.md

 8. 'cookieLife' :The life spawn of your cookie. by default, its 30 days.
 The user wont see your popup after it reaches the limit of time it can appear with the 'nbTimepopupCanApear' parameter.
 Until the cookie is destroyed after the day limit you setted (numbers = number of day)
 9. 'width' : Enter the exact width of your div "overlayContent" for a good positionning.
 10. 'height'  : Enter the exact height of your div "overlayContent" for a good positionning.
+11. 'exitWindow' : Define your exit window of your browser by entering _**'tiny','small','medium','large'**_.
+By default its medium so about 1/3 of the screen width on both sides.

 Methods
 -------